MarkVilludo/task-app-exam/README.md

 ## Pre-Requisites

-This project is built on top of a modern Laravel boilerplate, leveraging Jetstream, Inertia.js, and other community packages for rapid development and best practices.
+This project is built on top of a modern Laravel boilerplate, leveraging Jetstream, Inertia.js, and my package for admin panel for rapid development and best practices.

 **Key Boilerplate Packages Used:**
 - [Laravel 12](https://laravel.com/) (PHP framework)